 - the Chair of the Department of Surgery, if Plastic Surgery is a Division; and

 - the Mentor of the project.
 This approval would involve a commitment to continuation of the academic position and of facilities for research.

 - The applicant must submit a research plan and budget for the two-year period of fellowship, even though Association approval is required for the second year.

 - A significant portion of the fellow's time will be spent in the research proposed in the application.
 Institutional support for this level of commitment must be evident in the supporting letters.

-- The academic scholar is expected to attend the next two Annual Meetings of the American Association of Plastic Surgeons to present a report to the Board after the first year and a presentation at the scientific session of the Annual Meeting after the second year.
+- The academic scholar is expected to submit a report to the Board after the first year and present at the scientific session of the Annual Meeting after the second year.